wsn-newsletter

 The Colts and Bears squared off in Super Bowl 41 in Miami, Florida, and thanks to some torrential downpours, these teams had to play through it.

-Not only was there rain, but wind played a massive factor, too.
+Not only was there rain, but wind was a major factor as well.

-In all, the teams had a combined six fumbles and eight turnovers.
+Overall, the teams combined for six fumbles and eight turnovers.

 The Colts were favored by seven points and won 29-17.
-They covered the spread, but if not for two interceptions by the Bears and three lost fumbles, they may have been able to keep this closer than 12 points.
+They covered the spread, but for two Bears interceptions and three lost fumbles, they might have kept this within 12 points.

 2. Super Bowl 14: Los Angeles Rams vs. Pittsburgh Steelers (1980)

-Playing in the Rose Bowl, the Rams and Steelers had to combat 30 miles per hour and more winds.
+Playing in the Rose Bowl, the Rams and Steelers had to contend with winds of 30 mph or more.
 The Steelers were favored by 10.5 points, and the total was a mere 36 points.

 The Rams held a lead going into the fourth quarter, up 19-17.
 If this held, it would’ve been a push on the total.